apache/skywalking/docs/en/protocols/Trace-Data-Protocol-v3.md

     RPCFramework = 2;
     // HTTP is a more specific RPCFramework.
     Http = 3;
-    // A MQ layer, used in both producer and consuer sides of the MQ component.
+    // A MQ layer, used in both producer and consumer sides of the MQ component.
     MQ = 4;
     // A cache layer, used in tracing the cache client component.
     Cache = 5;